 It is a machine learning algorithm, which uses artificial intelligence to determine the results that are most likely meeting searchers' expectations.
 Later, RankBraing algorithms were involved in almost all Google search queries.

 Since its launch time, RankBrain is defined by Google as the 3rd most important factor of ranking among the other 200 and more factors.

 Being launched in 2016, Possum targeted location-sensitive results.

 Targeting them, this algorithm was affecting first business sites.
 Possum was considered as a local filter, which was taking into account business, as well as, user's address in order to get the most relevant results.

 Fred was launched in 2017.
 It was made to determine the ad-centered contents.

-Fred was another major algorithm of Google which penalized again all the low-quality content, which were created generating revenue, for example, excessive ads on sites with poor content.
+Fred was another major algorithm of Google that penalized again all the low-quality content, which was created generating revenue, for example, excessive ads on sites with poor content.

 By the way, Google published this update only after weeks of its launch, creating incessant buzz around.
 Google also refused to share any details on what Fred targeted, encouraging users to look up the Webmaster Quality Guidelines once again.

 Bert is one of the latest updates of Google algorithms, which launched in 2019 and focused on thin content.